Louis Meyer: Driving career

 Meyer managed only fourth place at the 1930 Indianapolis 500, and the Great Depression curtailed racing.
 That, plus the closure of many board tracks as unsafe, led Meyer to concentrate more on dirt track racing.

 In 1933's 500, at the wheel of the Tydol Special Miller, Meyer took the lead on Lap 129.
 Meyer steadily increased his lead from there, until he was fully four laps up on the field by the checkered flag.
 Despite lifting later in the race, Meyer's race average, 104.16 mph, was still a record.
 By winning his second 500, he joined a fairly exclusive club.
 Meyer started the tradition of drinking milk (buttermilk at the time) in victory lane that year, when he drank a glass.
 Following his 1936 victory, he drank from a glass milk bottle instead, as most race winners have done since.

 Meyer followed his success in 1935, forming Champion Drivers, Inc., to promote racing, along with nine other top racers.

 He had a successful 1936 season, winning at Altoona, placing second at the difficult Ascot track, and winning his third Indianapolis 500 (in the Ring Free Special Miller, at an average speed of 109.1 mph.

 Following the suggestion of former race winner, Tommy Milton, that year he became the first driver to receive the Pace Car as part of the race winnings.

 Meyer came close to winning a (then-record) fourth 500 in 1939, in the Bowes Seal Fast Special Miller.
 Battling Shaw with just four laps to go, Meyer lost control and spun; while unhurt, Meyer's race was lost.
 He sold the Miller to Rex Mays the next year, going back to becoming a mechanic—or, rather an engine builder: he went into partnership with Dale Drake, taking over Offenhauser's engine plant.
-Meyer-Drake Offys would dominate Indy for most of the next two decades, powering every winner until 1968.
+Meyer-Drake Offys would dominate Indianapolis for most of the next two decades, powering every winner until 1968.

+Post-driving career

 Meyer joined Ford in 1964, and through worked on development of the Ford V8, which powered four 500 winners in that time.

 Meyer's wife June did not even know he was racing in the 1928 Indianapolis 500.
 Earlier in the day she was in Pennsylvania picking up a wrecked car and after that went to see her brother-in-law Eddie Meyer race in Reading.
 She found out about her husband's victory after the track announcer in Reading asked the crowd to give a big hand to Eddie Meyer, the brother of the Indianapolis 500 winner.

+Death and legacy

-Meyer died on November 7, 1995 in Searchlight, Nevada, aged 91, where he had been living in retirement since 1972.
+Meyer died on October 7, 1995, in Searchlight, Nevada, aged 91, where he had been living in retirement since 1972.
 He was interred at Inglewood Park Cemetery in Inglewood, California.